LICF01/Android-Basics-with-Compose-Unit-path-1.5/README.md

 Getting Started
 ---------------
 1. Install Android Studio, if you don't already have it.
-2. Download the sample.
+2. Download/clonde repository.
-3. Import the sample into Android Studio.
+3. Import the repository into Android Studio.
-4. Build and run the sample.
+4. Build and run.